Creations for Charity: Using LEGO to Build a Community

 Dave: That’s a great way to give back and help communities in need.
 Do you know what kind of impact it has had?

-Nannan: Since 2009, we’ve donated over $200,000 worth of brand new LEGO sets to organizations serving children in need as well as schools, orphanages, and children’s hospitals across the world.
+Nannan: Since 2009, we’ve donated more than $300,000 worth of brand-new LEGO sets to organizations serving children in need as well as schools, orphanages, and children’s hospitals across the world.
 Our distributors post about their donation experiences on our blog each year, and it feels great to read about their stories, especially if they have the opportunities to give the sets directly to the children.

 One of my favorite stories about impact comes from some donations in Brazil, where our distributor Gilcelio Chagas was able to sit down with the kids at the orphanage and build the sets with them.
 He sent me a video one year with all the kids having a great time assembling their LEGO models out in the backyard of the orphanage and it was really heartwarming to see.